baibaichen/Blog2/SharedLib/How-To-Write-Shared-Libraries.md

 This will add the two named directories to the run path in the order in which say appear on the command line.
 If more than one `-rpath`/`-R` option is given the parameters will be concatenated with a separating colon.
 The order is once again the same as on the linker command line.
 For compatibility reasons with older version of the linker `DT_RPATH` entries are created by default.
 The linker option `--enable-new-dtags` must be used to also add `DT_RUNPATH` entry.
 This will cause both, `DT_RPATH` and `DT_RUNPATH` entries, to be created.

 There are a number of pitfalls one has to be aware of when using run paths.
 The first is that an empty path represents the current working directory (CWD) of the process at runtime.
 One can construct such an empty path by explicitly adding such a parameter (`-Wl,-R,""`) but also, and this is the dangerous part, by two consecutive colons or a colon at the beginning or end of the string.
-That means the run path value ”`:/home::/usr:`” searches the CWD, `home`, the CWD again, `usr`, and finally the CWD again[13](#_bookmark75).
+That means the run path value ”`:/home::/usr:`” searches the CWD, `home`, the CWD again, `usr`, and finally the CWD again [[13](#_bookmark75)].
 It is very easy to add such an empty path.
 Makefiles often contain something like this:

 ```makefile
 RPATH = $(GLOBAL\_RPATH):$(LOCAL\_RPATH) LDFLAGS += -Wl,-rpath,$(RPATH)